stdware/qwindowkit/docs/tutorial.en-US.md

 If the platform does not support an attribute, `setWindowAttribute()` returns `false`.

+## System appearance with StyleAgent

+Enable `QWINDOWKIT_ENABLE_STYLE_AGENT` to use `QWK::StyleAgent`.
+Create and use it on the GUI thread with a running Qt event loop.
+Both getters are updated before change signals are emitted; repeated equal settings do not emit signals.

+On Linux, both X11 and Wayland use only the [XDG Desktop Portal Settings interface](https://flatpak.github.io/xdg-desktop-portal/docs/doc-org.freedesktop.portal.Settings.html) through Qt DBus.
+This adds a Qt DBus build/runtime dependency when StyleAgent is enabled; static CMake/qmake consumers receive it automatically.
+Disabling StyleAgent removes this dependency from the library.
+No direct XCB/Wayland calls or desktop-specific fallbacks are used.
+The desktop's portal backend must provide the corresponding appearance settings.

+The initial read is asynchronous: immediately after construction, `systemTheme()` is `Unknown` and `systemAccentColor()` is invalid.
+Connect the change signals and read the getters to apply subsequent snapshots.
+The portal's `color-scheme` selects Dark/Light; high `contrast` selects HighContrast.
+No preference or a missing scheme means Unknown; missing/invalid `accent-color` means an invalid QColor.
+Application palette overrides never replace unavailable system settings.

+StyleAgent subscribes before reading and rereads the full snapshot on changes.
+Each asynchronous read has a 1-second timeout.
+A change during a read discards that snapshot and triggers another read; after changes settle, allow the outstanding read plus one new read (up to 2 seconds of read time), plus event-loop delivery.
+Service/connection loss or failed reads invalidate old values.
+Service-owner changes trigger immediate recovery; otherwise failures retry every 5 seconds (then up to 1 second for the read).
+These timings require a responsive event loop and working session bus.
+There is no periodic polling while the portal is healthy.

 ## Linux Notes

 On Linux, QWindowKit can use the Qt fallback window context and provides partial system menu support on Qt 6 Wayland/X11.
 Behavior varies by desktop environment and window manager.